 The numeric field descriptor Ew.d indicates that the external field occupies w positions, the fractional part of which consists of d digits.
 The value of the list item appears, or is to appear, internally as a real datum.

 The form of the external input field is the same as for the F conversion.

-7.2.3.6.2.1 The standard form of the external output field for a scale factor of zero is1
+The standard form of the external output field for a scale factor of zero is $^1$

-$\xi 0.x_1 \dots x_d Y$
+$\xi 0.x_1 \cdots x_d Y$